How to apply

 Collection of the % contribution of each Vision Mātauranga theme to the proposed research are part of our reporting obligations for NZRIS.
 If you have ticked one or more Vision Mātauranga themes, please consider each theme one at a time.
 Indicate the proportion of the proposed research that aligns with that theme.
 Note that it is possible for the combined total to be over 100% (for example, if the proposed research is entirely Mātauranga and also has a Hauora/Oranga theme, the contributions could be 100% and 10% respectively).

 If one or more themes apply to your proposed research programme, up to one additional page will be available for the research section (Section 7-10) of the application.
-This gives applicants an opportunity to more easily integrate Vision Mātauranga into the conceptual framework and/or research design of the proposed programme, e.g. demonstration of consultation, linkages, outcomes or other relevant information.
+This gives applicants an opportunity to more easily integrate Vision Mātauranga into the conceptual framework and/or research design of the proposed programme, for example demonstration of consultation, linkages, outcomes or other relevant information.
 Alternatively, applicants may to choose to gather all relevant Vision Mātauranga information under a separate heading (Section 9), or use any combination of information across sections 7-10.
 Where Vision Mātauranga is appropriate to a proposal, it can contribute to the assessment of its overall excellence.

 How do I decide whether to include a Vision Mātauranga statement in my proposal?